HL7/fhir-mmm-ig/input/pagecontent/this_specification.md

-## This IG defines a data source (i.e., Source) as well as a data consumer (i.e., Consumer).
-Sources may be traditional EHRs or aggregating systems such as a Health Information Exchanges (HIEs), Public Health Reporting Agencies such as the National Vital Statistics Agency, and state Electronic Death Registration Systems (EDRS).
 This IG defines a data source (i.e., Source) as well as a data consumer (i.e., Consumer).
 Sources may be traditional EHRs, aggregating systems such as HIEs, public health reporting agencies such as the National Vital Statistics Agency or state's Electronic Death Registration System (EDRS).
 Tooling used by Maternal Health Researchers to facilitate measure evaluation and data analysis are the expected Consumers.
 Data consumers will select a Population definition defined in this guide as well as a reporting period.